 Food coupons entitle teachers and their families to eat for free at local eateries such as Sonic Drive-in, the Corn House and Posh Sushi Express.
 Fifth grade teacher Mary Robinson, who amazingly hasn't had a student fail a test in three years, speaks very highly of the program.
 "I'm uncertified so I get paid less than other teachers and the coupons really help my family make ends meet."

-"The system works for us," smiled James McFadden principal of Harmony while brandishing an oversized ping-pong paddle.
-"Usually I only have to paddle a teacher once and then they learn to get those kids to pass the test but fast....or they quit."
+"The system works for us," smiled James McFadden principal of Harmony while brandishing an long wooden paddle.
+"Usually I only have to swat a teacher once and then they learn to get those kids to pass the test but fast....or they quit."

 The paddles were paid for by a generous grant from the Walton Foundation while a soothing balm is distributed courtesy of the Bill and Melinda Gates Foundation.